mdxtoc/qtpi/docs/QKD_results.md

 # Experiments with QKD

+I've encoded QKD in qtpi, and played around with it.
+The simulation has taught me a lot.
+I thought for a while that [I had found a (tiny) security hole](#cleverEve), and then that [I had made it a little bigger](#superEve), but I now realise that [I probably hadn't](#notreally).

 ## The scenario

 Alice has a message *M* which she wants to send to Bob.
-She has a one-way quantum channel to him (at least she *thinks* it goes to him), and a [Wegman-Carter hash-tagged](#wegmancarter) two-way classical channel to him.
+She has a quantum channel to him (at least she *thinks* it goes to him), and a [Wegman-Carter hash-tagged](#wegmancarter) two-way classical channel to him.
 She [calculates the number of qbits she will need](#enoughqbits), and sends them, one at a time and picking measurement basis and value for each at random, to Bob.
 Bob separately picks a random basis for each qbit, measures it in that basis, and records the results.

 Then they do the QKD protocol dance: Alice sends the bases she chose to Bob through the classical channel and Bob sends the bases he chose back to Alice.
 They each select the subsequence of values for which they used the same basis, which will be about half of them, and throw the rest away.
-Now, supposing no interference with the qbits in transit, they share the same sequence of code bits.
+Now, supposing no interference with the qbits in transit, and no interference with the classical messages, they share the same sequence of code bits.
 Bob picks a subsequence of his code bits, sends a bit-mask to Alice to characterise it, and the subsequence itself.
 Alice looks at the corresponding subsequence of her own code bits: if they have the same code bits then the two subsequences should be identical, with probability 1-1/2<sup>*c*</sup>, where *c* is the number of bits Bob picks.
-If the subsequences differ, then something has interfered with Alice's quantum transmissions.
+If the subsequences differ, and nothing is wrong with the classical communication, then something has interfered with Alice's quantum transmissions.

 If all seems ok Alice deletes Bob's checkbits from her code bits, takes a prefix of them to exclusive-or mask the message *M*, and sends it down the classical channel to Bob.
 Bob, having deleted his checkbits from his own code bits, takes a prefix of the same length, exclusive-or's it with the encrypted message, and he can see *M*.

+<a name="hashsecret"></a>
-Before the protocol started Alice and Bob shared a secret: five short one-time hash keys, one for each of the five classical messages they exchange (bases A->B, bases B->A, bit-mask B->A, subsequence B->A, encrypted message A->B).
+Before the protocol started Alice and Bob shared a secret: five short one-time hash keys, one for each of the five classical messages they exchange (bases A&rarr;B, bases B&rarr;A, bit-mask B&rarr;A, subsequence B&rarr;A, encrypted message A&rarr;B).
 Each classical message is tagged by a hash of the message and the corresponding hash key, and each tag is checked by the recipient, who uses the same hash function and knows the same hash key.
 If the tags aren't as expected then something is spoofing messages on the classical channel.
 If all is ok when the protocol is over, Alice and Bob each take five new hash keys from the unused suffix of their code bits, and they are ready to run the protocol again.
 Crucially, the messages are sent in the clear, but the secret code bits are never disclosed, apart from the checkbit sequence sent by Bob.

+If there is an eavesdropper Eve, then the quantum and classical channels lead through her.
+She must do her best to read the quantum traffic between Alice and Bob, and to intercept and alter classical messages, and do it all without being noticed.

-In the simulation we log the steps of the protocol, so our Alice and Bob each have a classical bit-list channel back to a logging process.In reality Alice and/or Bob would fall silent if they detected interference, but in the simulation we complete each trial even if something seems to be wrong.
+In the simulation we log the steps of the protocol, so our Alice, Bob and Eve each have a classical bit-list channel back to a logging process.
+In reality Alice and/or Bob would fall silent if they detected interference, but in the simulation we complete each trial even if something seems to be wrong.
 So Alice sends a blank message instead of an encrypted *M* if she detects quantum-channel interference, and each of them keeps going even if they detect classical-channel interference.
-In reality Alice would be sure to pick enough qbits to ensure near certainty that Bob will detect enough check bits and that she will have enough code bits to encrypt *M* and refresh the bit sequences; in the simulation she may be directed to pick too few, and she and Bob share a signalling channel so that they can restart the experiment if she doesn't have for the encryption and the hash keys.
+In reality Alice would be sure to pick enough qbits to ensure near certainty that Bob can select enough check bits to reliably detect interference, and to give her enough code bits to encrypt *M* and refresh the bit sequences; in the simulation she may be directed to pick too few, and she and Bob share a signalling channel (which also goes through Eve, if she's present) so that they can restart the experiment if Alice doesn't have enough code bits.

-Restarting is really not something that QKD uses.
-It's a security risk, because Alice and Bob have to re-use what should be one-time hash keys, and multiple re-use could give an eagle-eyed interceptor enough information to hack the classical channel.
-But in our simulation the frequency of repetition is useful as a measure of Alice's success in calculating the number of qbits to use: see the [description of her calculation](#enoughqbits) for an analysis of repetition frequency and see the [no Eve trials](#noEve) for some experimental results.
+Restarting is not part of the QKD protocol.
+It would be a security risk, because Alice and Bob would have to re-use what should be one-time hash keys, and multiple re-use might give an eagle-eyed interceptor enough information to hack the classical channel.
+It's in the simulation just to allow experiment with calculating qbit numbers: see the [description of Alice's calculation](#enoughqbits) for an analysis of repetition frequency and see the [no Eve trials](#noEve) for some experimental results.

 <a name="enoughqbits"></a>
 ## Picking enough qbits